-Learn more about how to identify, find, and evaluate primary sources with this Using Primary Sources on the Web guide from the American Library Association.
+👉 Want to learn more?
+Check out the Using Primary Sources on the Web guide from the American Library Association.

-The University of Arizona Libraries provides access to hundreds of databases of digitized primary sources.
-These are a few for you to explore: Please note: these resources are only available to high school students when using the University of Arizona computing network.
+The University of Arizona Libraries offers access to hundreds of databases with digitized primary sources.
+Here are a few you can explore.

 Unlock a wealth of archival primary source materials with a single search, including letters, papers, government documents, oral histories, and much more, covering various topics and periods in U.S. history.